sam-carvalho/service-catalog/packages/catalog-web/README.md

 3. Search: Users can search for specific services within the catalog.
 4. User Interface: The app has a clean and intuitive user interface built using Material-UI, ensuring a smooth user experience.
 5. Testing: The app includes a comprehensive test suite using Jest, ensuring reliable functionality.

-## Feedback and Contributions

-We welcome any feedback or contributions to enhance the Service Catalog app.
-If you have any suggestions, issues, or ideas, please feel free to open an issue or submit a pull request on the GitHub repository.

-Thank you for your interest in the Service Catalog app!
-We hope you find it useful and enjoy using it.